owenmcfadden2/RecipeAnalysis/README.md

 </div>

 ## Hypothesis Testing
 As we originally said, we wanted to investigate whether higher protein content would lead to a lower rating, and to do this we ran a permutation test
 **Null Hypothesis**: Foods with high protein (>= 50% protein daily value) are rated the same as foods without high protein
 **Alternate Hypothesis**: Foods with high protein (>= 50% protein daily value) are rated lower than foods without high protein
-**Test Statistic**:
+**Test Statistic**: Mean rating of foods with high protein (>= 50% protein daily value)
 **Significance Level**: α = 0.05

 <div style="margin-bottom: -175px;">